device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/azure-autodiscovery.md

   }}
 />

-**Optionally, you can also:**

-Configure any other discovery options as required, such as adding vendor metadata as tags or custom fields, device name format, and enabling Kubernetes discovery to pull in AKS resources.
+**Here, you also have the option to configure any other discovery options as you require:**

+- You can add vendor metadata as tags or custom fields, edit device name format, and enable Kubernetes discovery to pull in AKS resources.
-- **Vendor:** All vendors are user-defined, Device42 does not ship with a list of vendors.
+- Every **Vendor** is user-defined.
+Device42 does not ship with a list of vendors.
-- **VRF Group:** If a VRF group is selected, all discovered IPs will be placed in subnets in that VRF group.
+- If a **VRF Group** is selected, all discovered IPs will be placed in subnets in that VRF group.
 This is useful if you have duplicate IPs in your internal network.
-- Choose a **Remote Collector** to run the job.
-Ensure the chosen remote collector can reach the target network.
+- If you choose a **Remote Collector**  to run a job, ensure the chosen remote collector can reach the target network.
-- Azure discovery defaults to **Discover all subscriptions** to do tenant-level discovery.
-When unchecked, you can discover by adding a **Subscription ID**.
+- By default, Azure discovery is set to **Discover all subscriptions** for tenant-level discovery.
+- When **Discover all subscriptions** is unchecked, you can manually discover a subscription using its **Subscription ID**.
 - Select the **Device Name Format** for discovered cloud instances.

 <ThemedImage